In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q4.
-Why does the poet want to praise life?
+Why does the poet remain hopeful?

 Q5.
 What does “laughs and sings” suggest?

-👉 It suggests inner joy and positivity.
+👉 It suggests inner happiness, optimism, and emotional strength.

-👉 The tone is optimistic and hopeful.
+👉 The tone is hopeful, positive, and inspiring.

 Stanza 2